Troubleshoot gateways - Power BI

 [DataMovement.PipeLine.GatewayDataAccess] About to impersonate user DOMAIN\User (IsAuthenticated: True, ImpersonationLevel: Identification)

-Follow these steps to solve the issue:
+Follow these steps to solve the issue.

-FailedToImpersonateUserException: Failed to create windows identity for user userid
+FailedToImpersonateUserException: Failed to create Windows identity for user userid

-General error; 1033 error while parsing protocol
+General error: 1033 error while you parse the protocol

 [DM.GatewayCore] SingleSignOn Required.
-Original UPN 'firstname.lastname@example.org' replaced with new UPN 'email@example.com'.
+Original UPN 'email@example.com' replaced with new UPN 'firstname.lastname@example.org.'

 <setting name="ADUserNameReplacementProperty" serializeAs="String"> <value>sAMAccount</value> </setting> <setting name="ADServerPath" serializeAs="String"> <value /> </setting> <setting name="CustomASDataSource" serializeAs="String"> <value /> </setting> <setting name="ADUserNameLookupProperty" serializeAs="String"> <value>AADEmail</value>